 Can leave white residue if not used correctly.
-Small bottle — only 1.8 oz.
+Small bottle — only 1.8 ounces.

-8.2 oz. bottle.
-Uses blend to reduce hair loss by 46% in just 1 month.
+8.2-ounce bottle.
+Uses blend to reduce hair loss by 46 percent in just 1 month.
 UV absorbents to protect hair from UV rays.
 Menthol for fresh smell and tingly sensation.

 Menthol ingredient burns if it gets into eyes.

-A large bottle (33.8 oz.) that comes at a reasonable price for the generous amount you get.
+A large bottle at 33.8 ounces that comes at a reasonable price for the generous amount you get.
 Made by a trusted brand in hair care.
 Not heavy on the hair, and leaves it shiny without a greasy look or feel.

 May not be ideal for consumers with dry, damaged hair, as it has the tendency to be a bit drying.

 Earns praise for making hair look fuller and feel softer, and for making hair more manageable to style.
 Great results reported on very thin hair.
 Popular name in salon-quality products.
-Affordable price for an 8.45 oz. tube.
+Affordable price for an 8.45-ounce tube.